WINTER RAPTOR FEST 2014 returns March 29 & 30 to Gallup Ridge Farm!

-Friends of the IBA’s Winter Raptor Fest supports our work to protect endangered Short-eared Owls and other at risk birds of the Washington County Grasslands Important Bird Area (IBA).
+Friends of the Washington County Grasslands IBA (Important Bird Area) is a 501(c)(3) nonprofit working to protect and conserve endangered Short-eared Owls and other at risk birds of the Washington County Grasslands Important Bird Area (IBA).

 VIEW WINTER RAPTOR FEST 2013